gongpilgyeong/gongpilgyeong/README.md

 ## Hello world, Nice to see you. 🎈
 Welcome to my page!
 I'm **Pilgyeong Gong**, Data Consultant (Junior) from Korea 🇰🇷.
-- 💼 It works to help solve business problems based on data analysis, and analyzes customers' business from a data governance.
+- 💼 It works to help solve business problems based on data analysis.
 - 💻 That's why I'm interested in data engine and analysis, studying the entire process of data flow.

 #### Connect with me: